PE02086A.gif (1977 bytes)

 1989 also saw myself and my first wife split up.
 Followed by myself moving into the City Centre of Aberdeen and meeting my future second wife the same year.
 Again Radio fell very sharply to one side.

 Due to the split of myself and my second wife in 1995.
-And left with a three and half year old girl to bring up on my own, I went 100% QRT on the radio hobby side again in Dec 1995.
+I went 100% QRT on the radio hobby side again in Dec 1995.
 And only through the support of G3EKL <SK> and others did I come back into the hobby in early 1998.
 More for therapy than anything else and the bug had fully bitten once again.

 In Oct 200I Thorn Security Marine & Offshore was renamed Tyco Marine services.

-Radio as a Hobby had again taken a back seat to some degree.
+Radio as a Hobby has again taken a back seat to some degree.

 In late 2003 my daughter took a strong interest in horse riding and early 2004 saw her attending one of the local riding schools ever moment of her free time.
 Be that after school or weekends.
 This was starting to prove expensive on the pocket in riding lessons.
 So (maybe tempered by loosing my only son in Nov 1999 - see RIP Jason), for her 12th Birthday in April 2004 I gave her a highland pony for her birthday (Piggy).
 This was eventually sold on and a 15.2 hand Cross Cormaragh was purchased (this at the cost of disposing of most of my HF and VHF radio equipment).
 Eventually at 17.
 Rebecca decided that she would peruse other interests.
 I still have the Cross Cormara.